Eastern Orthodoxy in Turkey: Patriarchate of Antioch

 Southeastern parts of modern Turkey traditionally belong to the ecclesiastical jurisdiction of the Eastern Orthodox Patriarchate of Antioch, whose ancient seat was in Antioch on the Orontes (modern Antakya in Turkey).
 A significant number of Antiochian Greek Christians who are adherents of the Patriarchate of Antioch in Turkey live in the Hatay province, and also in Istanbul.
 They have their cathedral in Antioch, but are also present in İskenderun, Samandağ, and Altınözü.
 In 1995, their total population was estimated at 10,000.
 On 13 October 2025, the Archdiocese of Tarsus, Adana, and Alexandretta was re-established by the Holy Synod of the Patriarchate of Antioch.

+Patriarchate of Moscow

+Following the 2018 Moscow–Constantinople schism, Moscow sent priest George Sergeev to Turkey for pastoral care of Russian-speaking Orthodox community and Turkish inquirers in Turkey.
+In 2024, ROC launched a internet site named mospaturk.ru for the mission in Turkey.
+As of 2026, there is 4 priests and monthly/weekly services held in nearly 10 districts, mostly in the cities bordering the Aegean and Mediterrenian.